peted70/BandServerApp/README.md

 Simple proof of concept to get Microsoft Band data into the browser

-To begin, run 'npm update' in the same directory as the package.json file the, navigate to the nodeserver folder in a console and enter the command 'node server.js' (This will start a websocket server at ws://localhost:54545 - uses https://github.com/websockets/ws)
+To begin, run 'npm update' in the same directory as the package.json file then, navigate to the nodeserver folder in a console and enter the command 'node server.js' (This will start a websocket server at ws://localhost:54545 - uses https://github.com/websockets/ws)

 Open TestPage.html in a browser